skip to Main Content

 Insurance

-In the UK, it is illegal to drive a car without insurance, so if you are hoping to use a car when you have moved to London this is something to consider.
-You may also need to acquire other insurances too, especially property insurance if you are renting, or health insurance depending on your type of visa and NHS eligibility.
+In the UK, driving a car without insurance is illegal, so if you are hoping to use a car when you move to London, this is something to consider.
+You may also need to acquire other insurance, especially property insurance if you are renting or health insurance, depending on your type of visa and NHS eligibility.

 Utilities